Almantask/StarPost/Docs/Diary.md

 Tried again - vague error (literally, just that error in Postman console)

 Added another redirect link to my app - the one Postman provides by default.
 Getting a different error - unauthorised scope.
 Probaby my access request still hasn't been approved yet.
 Let's wait for tomorrow.

+## Day 4, 5, 6

+No notification

+## Day 7

+Maybe it works?
+Retried getting the token - fail.
+Googled the error:
+`unauthorized_scope_error`

+I discovered that if I want an access token - I will need "Sign In With LinkedIn" permission.
+Well duh...
+I am requesting a token through LinkedIn signup after all.
+Though it's a bit silly not to give the required permission and to put me (or any other developer) into an impossible state with just that one permission that I have requested initially (media).

+Waited 1h for the permission to be confirmed (no notification, it just happens).
+Tried again getting the token - same error.

+I'm in.
+All I had to do is to change the scopes to just what I need (the defaults were different): `w_member_social`.
+Doh!

+Now let's go back to docs to read what exactly I can do with the posts API.